Camden Highline

-Background history
+Background

-This section of what is now the North London Line opened in 1850 by the East & West India Docks and Birmingham Junction Railway, with a new station at Camden Town opening at the same time on St Pancras Way.
-In 1853, this company became the North London Railway.
+The section of what is now the North London line opened in 1850 by the East & West India Docks and Birmingham Junction Railway, with a new station at Camden Town opening at the same time on St Pancras Way.
+In 1853, the company became the North London Railway.
 The station on the line was renamed as Camden Road.
-On 1st July 1870 the name reverted to Camden Road, only to be resited in December of that year further west.
+On 1 July 1870, the name reverted to Camden Town, only to be resited in December of that year further west.
 The name was later changed again in 1950 to the present Camden Road.
-In 1984, the third platform to the station closed and the whole section from what is now the Camden Road West Junction to Camden Road East Junction was reduced from quadruple tracks to two tracks.
+In 1984, the third platform to the station closed and the whole section from what is now the Camden Road West Junction to Camden Road East Junction was reduced from four to two tracks.

 Proposal

 The project was envisioned by a geographer, Oliver O'Brien, in 2015 and promoted by Camden Town Unlimited.

-In 2017 a crowdfunding campaign raised £64k using the Spacehive platform and received 314 donations including the Mayor of London, Sadiq Khan who said: "This innovative project has the potential to become a real asset for Camden and is a great example of a local community taking an idea and garnering support in order to make it a reality.
+In 2017, a crowdfunding campaign raised £64,000 using the Spacehive platform and received 314 donations including from the Mayor of London, Sadiq Khan who said: "This innovative project has the potential to become a real asset for Camden and is a great example of a local community taking an idea and garnering support in order to make it a reality.
 I look forward to seeing it develop."

 The project started fundraising the construction costs in August 2019.

-In 2020 an international competition was held to find a design team and 76 bids were received.
+In 2020, an international competition was held to find a design team and 76 bids were received.
 Entrants included Adjaye Associates, AL_A, AHMM, Asif Khan, Coffey Architects, Cullinan Studio, CZWG, David Kohn, Grant Associates, Hawkins\Brown, Jamie Fobert Architects, LDA, Lifschutz Davidson Sandilands, Migrants Bureau, Weston Williamson, and Zaha Hadid Architects.
-International submissions were also lodged by BIG, Snøhetta.
-West 8, and Diller Scofidio + Renfro.
-The competition shortlist included the 2019 RIBA Stirling Prize contenders Feilden Fowles Architects; London-based Benedetti Architects; Southwark's We Made That with Hassell, Agence Ter of Paris; and US-based James Corner Field Operations, which led the team behind New York's High Line.
+International submissions were also lodged by BIG, Snøhetta, West 8, and Diller Scofidio + Renfro.
+The competition shortlist included the 2019 RIBA Stirling Prize contenders Feilden Fowles Architects; London-based Benedetti Architects; Southwark's We Made That with Hassell, Agence Ter of Paris; and US-based James Corner Field Operations, which led the team behind the High Line in New York City.